Pays des Impressionnistes: The Path of the Impressionists

-Visitor center
+Visitor centre

-From 2011, the visitor center of Marly-le-Roy became that of Pays des Impressionnistes, gathering Carrières-sur-Seine, Chatou, Croissy-sur-Seine, Le Pecq, Le Port-Marly, Louveciennes, Marly-le-Roi and Rueil-Malmaison.
+From 2011, the visitor centre of Marly-le-Roy became that of the Pays des Impressionnistes, gathering Carrières-sur-Seine, Chatou, Croissy-sur-Seine, Le Pecq, Le Port-Marly, Louveciennes, Marly-le-Roi and Rueil-Malmaison.

-It organizes Impressionist's cruises from April to October along the shores and islands of the loop of the Seine.
+It organises 'Impressionists cruises' from April to October along the shores and islands of the loop of the Seine.

-It also organizes visits of contemporary painters ateliers, such as those of Catherine Vaes in Croissy in 2012, and Claude-Max Lochu in Carrières-sur-Seine in January 2014.
+It also organises visits of contemporary painters ateliers, such as those of Catherine Vaes in Croissy in 2012, and Claude-Max Lochu in Carrières-sur-Seine in 2014.